research-software-collaborations/research-software-collaborations.github.io/pages/trainees.md

 title: Research Software Trainees and Fellowships
 ---

-We are currently taking applciations for summer 2023. **The application deadline: March 15, 2023**.
+We are currently taking applciations for summer 2023. **The application deadline: April 15, 2023**.

 ## Research Software Trainees